simonmichael/hledger/hledger/hledger.m4.md

 | `-p "quarterly from 2009-05-05 to 2009-06-01"` | starts on 2009/04/01, ends on 2009/06/30, which are first and last days of Q2 2009 |
 | `-p "yearly from 2009-12-29"`                  | starts on 2009/01/01, first day of 2009                                            |

+All periods in a multi-period report will have similar length.

 ### More complex report intervals

-Some more complex kinds of interval are also supported in period expressions:
+These other kinds of interval are also supported in period expressions:

 - `biweekly`
 - `fortnightly`